jezebleum/project-vu-object-to-data/README.md

 It is mandatory to use Python 3.6.4 to execute the cells.

-## What steps we're taken?
+## What steps were taken?

 All steps are described in detail in the research report, which can be found in the repository aswell.
+Any further questions, please contact the contributors.

 ## Authors